marrobi/PartsUnlimitedMRP/docs/HOL_Docker_Deploy_ACR_ACS/README.md

 ```

 Continue with the next task while ACS deploys.
-When complete please take note of:
+When complete please take note of the following values from the output JSON:

 * agentFQDN
 * masterFQDN